-What You Need to Know About Farm Equipment Mechanic or Service Technician
+What is a Farm Equipment Mechanic or Service Technician?

 - Maintain, repair, and overhaul farm machinery and vehicles, such as tractors, harvesters, and irrigation systems.